Trams in Würzburg

 The Würzburg tramway network (Straßenbahnnetz Würzburg) is a network of tramways forming part of the public transport system in Würzburg, a city in the federal state of Bavaria, Germany.

-The network presently consists of five lines, with a total track length of 42 km (yielding a one-way route length of approximately 21 km).
-It is currently operated by Würzburger Straßenbahn GmbH, a subsidiary of Würzburger Versorgungs- und Verkehrs-GmbH (WVV), and integrated in the Verkehrsunternehmens-Verbund Mainfranken (VVM).
+The network currently consists of five lines, with a total track length of 42 km (yielding a one-way route length of approximately 21 km).
+It is operated by Würzburger Straßenbahn GmbH, a subsidiary of Würzburger Versorgungs- und Verkehrs-GmbH (WVV), and as of 1 January 2025, is integrated in the Nahverkehr Mainfranken (NVM) transport association.
+Before then, it was integrated in one of NVM's predecessors, the Verkehrsunternehmens-Verbund Mainfranken (VVM).

 History

 The first horse-drawn tramway opened in Würzburg in 1892.
 The first electric trams went into operation in Würzburg in 1900.

-Beginning in the 1990s, a concerted effort was made to move Würzburg's tramlines into their own rights-of-way and convert them more to a light rail (Stadtbahn) type of operation over the traditional tram system operating in regular road traffic.
-Currently, most of Würzburg tramlines, outside of sections downtown and in the Sanderau district, operate as light rail in their own rights-of-way.
+Beginning in the 1990s, a concerted effort was made to move Würzburg's tram lines into their own rights-of-way and convert them more to a light rail (Stadtbahn) type of operation over the traditional tram system operating in regular road traffic.
+Currently, most of Würzburg tram lines, outside of sections downtown and in the Sanderau district, operate as light rail in their own rights-of-way.
 In addition, low-floor light rail vehicles were purchased.